ncatlab/nlab-content/pages/9/7/8/2/2879/content.md

 A _Hopf algebroid_ is a (possibly [[noncommutative geometry|noncommutative]]) generalization of a structure which is dual to a [[groupoid]] (equipped with [[atlas]]) in the sense of [[Isbell duality|space-algebra duality]].
 This is the concept that generalizes [[Hopf algebras]] with their relation to [[groups]] from groups to groupoids.

-More details on the case of the Hopf algebroids associated to groupoids, i.e. the convolution Hopf algebroid and groupoid Hopf algebroid see the entry [[Hopf algebroid over a commutative base]].
+More details on the case of the Hopf algebroids associated to groupoids, i.e. the convolution Hopf algebroid and groupoid Hopf algebroid, as well as stable homotopy examples like [[Steenrod algebra]], see entry [[Hopf algebroid over a commutative base]].

 ## Definition (under construction)